-In rising property market, a split mortgage can be a safe bet.
+In a rising property market, a split mortgage can be a safe bet.

-You can get the best of both worlds, taking advantage of interest rate cuts and partially sheltering yourself if rates rise.
+You can take advantage of interest rate cuts and partially shelter yourself from rates rise.

 There are both pros and cons of split home loans that you should carefully consider.

 Use the calculator work to out your fixed and variable repayments on a split mortgage and how much you potentially save by adding a fixed component to your home loan.

 There are many different home loan products on the market so which one is right for?

 Call us on 1300 889 743 or complete our enquiry form and we can provide you with some recommendations based on your situation.

 A split mortgage, or a split rate home loan, is a loan feature that allows you to split your home loan into multiple loan accounts that attract different interest rates.

 A popular example for this is to split the home loan to attract a variable interest rate and another to a fixed rate.

 This also allows you to effectively manage the risk of interest rate fluctuations with the fixed portion of the loan, while taking advantage of depreciating rates with the variable portion.